 Active recovery

-Keeping a training and nutrition journal is an effective way to keep track of your progress.
+Keeping a training and nutrition journal is an effective way to track your progress.
 By regularly recording body measurements (weight, arm circumference, chest circumference, waist circumference), as well as the weights lifted, you can see if your training program and diet are aligned with your goals.
-Tracking helps you identify areas for improvement and make adjustments accordingly, whether that means increasing training intensity, reviewing nutrition, or allowing more time for rest.
+Tracking helps you identify areas for improvement and make adjustments accordingly, whether that means increasing training intensity, reviewing your nutrition, or allowing more time for rest.

 Taking the time to rest and monitor your progress is essential for successful mass gain , as these elements allow you to maximize each session and ensure continued progress.